-- · Setting the map. - Locating position from the map. - Determining geographical direction and direction of travel from the map. - Checking the direction of paths using the set map. - Identifying features in the countryside by using the map. - Locating features marked on the map in the countryside. - Relating the map to the ground and estimating speed of travel and arrival times. - Planning a route, preparing a simple route card. - Following a planned route.
+- Setting the map. - Relating the map to the ground. - Locating position using the map. - Determining geographical direction, and direction of travel from the map. - Checking the direction of paths using the set map. - Identifying and locating features in the country by using the map. - Locating features marked on the map in the countryside. - Relating the map and contours to the ground.
+Estimating journey times in wild country. - Planning a route, preparing a route card.
+Estimating speed of travel and arrival times.
+(ETA estimated time of arrival). - Following a planned route. - Navigation in restricted visibility.
+Action to be taken in the event of being lost